Exterminators reveal what to always do after you've vacuumed a pest problem

 'Empty that vacuum outside immediately,' advises Garrett Thrasher, co-owner and general manager at Thrasher Pest Control.
 Unless you want pest eggs to hatch indoors again, this is always the first precaution to take.

-Our pros strongly advises keeping the contents sealed to avoid further infestation.
+Our pros strongly advise keeping the contents sealed to avoid further infestation, when getting rid of pill bugs indoors, for example, or any other kind of pest.

 'Always empty it outside in a sealed bag before putting it in a trash can outdoors,' recommends Rocky Beninato, founder of Quality Affordable Pest Control.
 This will prevent vacuumed-up pests from re-entering your home.